Cognigy/Extensions/extensions/securehub-file-upload/README.md

 * Connection

-In the conection we will need your username and password.
+In the connection we will need your username and password.

+## Additional Options

+* Reject Unauthorized Certificates

+Automatically set to false.
+Leave as false if you receive certificate errors from SecureHub.

+* Define Link Expiration

+Should the standard link expiration be used or would you like to use a custom date.

+* Link Expiration (in Days)

+In how many days from the current day should the link expire?